The Transatlantic Symposium

 Students about the Symposium

-Read the report prepared by the ASC participants of the 17th symposium.
+Read the reports prepared by the ASC participants of the previous editions of the symposium.

 For more details go to the official website of the Transatlantic Student Symposia, where you will find the full list of symposia with dates and program, the project history and aims, some statistics, contact information as well as the pictures gallery.